melMass/vscode-blink/README.md

+# (DEPRECATED) as pointed out by Maverick Xue, this extension has no real use.
+I also unpublished the plugin.

+---

-# Blink script Syntax for VSCode
+## Blink script Syntax for VSCode

 **adapted to vscode from [Diegoinacio Sublime version.](https://github.com/diegoinacio/blinkScript-sublime)**